Fomena: History

 In 1820, Joseph Dupuis recorded Fomena as a village of humble size.
 Throughout the 19th century, it underwent major growth under the Ashanti Empire.
 By 1875, Fomena served as the capital of one of the constituent territories of the Ashanti metropolitan area.

 Education

-The town have only one high school, T.I.
+The town has only one high school, T.I.
 Ahmadiyya Senior High School.
 The school is a second cycle institution.
 The town also has a nursing training institution, the Community Health Nurses Training College.

 Economy

 Much of the residents in the town engage in agriculture.
 Some of the crops cultivated include maize, rice and cocoa beans.

 Health

 The town and the district as a whole have been dealing with a lack of proper health facilities even since being settled.
 To combat this, the government of Ghana began work on a new hospital with the help of 175 million dollars in 2014.
 After years of inactivity, the Adansi North District Hospital was finally completed in 2023.